-ICA provides written complaint policies and procedures with a complaint form that incorporate the standards in 96.41 (b)-(h) to clients when they begin receiving services or working with ICA.
+ICA provides written or electronic (including by email or facsimile) complaint policies and procedures with a complaint form that incorporate the standards in 96.41 (b)-(h) to clients when they begin receiving services or working with ICA.
 The complaint policies and procedures and complaint form are also included in ICA's website and Adoption Services Agreement.
 The policy and procedure and form will also be provided upon request.